Volume Two

 A familiar voice came from the wind stone in her hand.

-"When you arrive at the arena, please descend the stairs that will be at your immediate right… Don't forget to erase your presence…"
+"When you arrive at the arena, please go down the stairs immediately to your right… Don't forget to erase your presence…"

-"When you finish going down them, please turn left at the second intersection."
+"When you reach the bottom, turn left at the second intersection."

 [Got it… Wait, are you looking inside the arena?]

-"… No, I am merely looking at a map.
-I am making estimates on Frank-san and the others' locations based on where they might be."
+"… No, I'm just looking at a map.
+I'm estimating Frank-san and the others' locations based on where they might be."

 [Understood.]